mlabs-haskell/hydra-auction-frontend/docs/analytics_spec.md

 Note: This embedding will only work with a public Mixpanel board.

-Once your project has been created, you'll be able to use your project token to connection your adapted hydra-auction to your mixpanel project, and should see our premade events begin to appear in your Mixpanel dashboard.
+Once your project has been created, you'll be able to use your project token to connection your adapted Hydra-Auction to your Mixpanel project, and should see our premade events begin to appear in your Mixpanel dashboard.

 # Implementation